amandamarkee/cg2-final/genome-assembly.md

 mkdir kmc
 ```

-I then copied the following script into the new directory that contained the raw Hifi reads:
+I then copied the following script called kmc.sh into the new directory that contained the raw Hifi reads:
 ```
 #!/bin/bash
 #SBATCH --time=6:00:00   # walltime